Derry Township, Westmoreland County, Pennsylvania: Geography

+Bear Cave, a natural maze of caverns, is located in Derry Township.
+Accounts of it appeared in local newspapers as early as 1839.
+Some 8,500 feet of passages have been mapped.

 Government

 The township is classed as a township of the second class of the Commonwealth of Pennsylvania.
 A three-person board of supervisors, elected for a six-year term, governs the township.